bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/vXdGmd?editors=0010)

-<iframe src="https://codepen.io/bgoonz/pen/YzQPZQK?editors=0010"></iframe>Each Clock sets up its own timer and updates independently.
+<iframe src="https://codepen.io/bgoonz/pen/YzQPZQK?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>Each Clock sets up its own timer and updates independently.

 In React apps, whether a component is stateful or stateless is considered an implementation detail of the component that may change over time.
 You can use stateless components inside stateful components, and vice versa.